2014 National Convention

 Salt Lake City, UT

 The 2014 American Atheists National Convention will be held April 17-20 at the Hilton Salt Lake Center in Salt Lake City, Utah.
+Day Passes are Student Passes are available!

 For our 40th Annual National Convention, we are thrilled to welcome our keynote speaker: professional football player Chris Kluwe.